jeffmerkey/netware-xscreensaver/README.md

 You can download precompiled RPM packages which contain the entire XScreensaver program with netwaresmp integrated from the [release page](https://github.com/jeffmerkey/netware-xscreensaver/releases) for this project, or you can build the program from the git sources.
-The current netwaresmp xscreensaver module is compiled against the XScreensaver v6.08 base and you may have to deinstall any older version of the Xscreensaver program you are running and reinstall with this RPM.
+The current netwaresmp xscreensaver module is compiled against the XScreensaver v6.08 base and you may have to deinstall any older version of the Xscreensaver program you are running and reinstall with this RPM or DEB packages.

+Most Linux distributions use an outdated xscreensaver program which lacks current bug fixes and new capabilities.
+It's a good idea to upgrade to the xscreensaver 6.08 release since there have been many bug fixes and enhanced features in the most current maintained version of XScreensaver.

-If you want to build the program from scratch with the git sources rather than use the pre-compiled RPMS packages, then please skip to the section [Building the Screensaver from Source](#building-the-screensaver-from-source) for instructions on how to do this.
+If you want to build the program from scratch with the git sources rather than use the pre-compiled RPMS and DEB packages, then please skip to the section [Building the Screensaver from Source](#building-the-screensaver-from-source) for instructions on how to do this.

 Packages are provided in binary and source versions, and can be downloaded and installed directly or rebuilt for a different target architecture such as ARM64.
-Package types are Red Hat Package Manager (RPM) packages for binary installation and Source RPM packages (SRPMS) for source code installation.
+Package types are Red Hat Package Manager (RPM) packages and Debian (DEB) packages for binary installation and Source RPM packages (SRPMS) and Debbuild SDEB packages for source code installation.

-RPM packages for each release include a binary architecture specific package and a source package which can be downloaded and built/rebuilt and which contains the source code.
+RPM and DEB packages for each release include a binary architecture specific package and a source package which can be downloaded and built/rebuilt and which contains the source code.

 For example, the release v6.08-4 contains the following packages in the release section: